sourcegraph/about/blogposts/github-universe-liveblog-innersource.md

 *   Jeff Jagoda, Senior Software Engineer of **IBM**
 *   Moderated by Kakul Srivastava, VP Product Management of **GitHub**

 Q: What’s your role at your company?
 What are the business reasons why inner sourcing is important?
-What’s the one thing you’ve learned about inner source that most people don’t know.
+What’s the one thing you've learned about inner source that most people don’t know.

 Panna: The focus of my her department is improving the developer experience and productivity.
 Their core product is the Bloomberg Terminal.
 Inner Source is not new to Bloomberg (they used to call it “collaboratively sourced”).
 Their competitive advantage is the ability to come up with new ideas and ship them quickly to consumers of the terminal.
 Three pillars to making inner source successful: